MakisChristou/verifit/README.md

 <img width="100" src="/metadata/logo/icon.svg">
 Verifit is a simple minimalist fitness tracker that I made mainly for myself.
 The UI is heavily inspired by FitNotes.
 It's purpose is to replace the traditional paper and pencil method for tracking progressive overload.
 Since I made this with the primary user in mind being myself, it is not fully featured yet, but I do have future plans for adding extra features over time.
 This is my first attempt so suggestions and code improvements are always welcome.

+## Why another fitness tracker?
+Verifit stands out as a fitness workout tracker app that prioritizes user freedom and simplicity above all.
+Unlike its competitors, Verifit is open-source, allowing for community-driven improvements and adaptability.
+This ad-free app also provides the convenience of both offline usage and the option to host on your own server, ensuring data privacy and control.
+Moreover, Verifit's online account and seamless export/import of workout data enable smooth transitions between different usage modes.
+At its core, Verifit is committed to simplicity, with a clean design that focuses on performing a single task exceptionally well, rather than juggling multiple features.

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png"
       alt="Download from Google Play"
       height="80">](https://play.google.com/store/apps/details?id=com.whatever.verifit)